nationalarchives/dp-research-googletransferPOC/README.md

 3. The third script googleDownload, downloads files in their original folder structure.
 Non-Google formats are downloaded in their original formats.
 Google formats are downloaded in specified export formats (generally open office).

 Final metadata changes are then completed, fields which are not needed are removed.
-Additional SHA256 checksums are generated and validation is achieved using the CSV validator https://github.com/digital-preservation/csv-validator and GoogleSchema.csvs
+Additional SHA256 checksums are generated and validation is achieved using the CSV validator https://github.com/digital-preservation/csv-validator and schemas GoogleSchema.csvs and closure_v6.csvs (currently closure schema validation rules are commented out as closure is not completed in this process).